 One also writes $\kappa(T)$ for the curvature of $H$.
 From (\ref{eq:curv_def}), $\kappa(H)$ is a real number between $0$ and $\rank(H)$. \begin{theorem}[\cite{Arv00}, Theorem 2.1] Suppose that $H$ is a pure contractive Hilbert module of finite rank.
 Then $\kappa(H) = \rank(H)$ if and only if $H$ is unitarliy equivalent to the free Hilbert module $H^2_d \otimes \Delta H$ of rank $\rank(H)$. \end{theorem}

 The curvature invariant is evidently invariant under unitary equivalence.
-The above theorem shows that the curvature contains non-trivial operator theoretic information.
-Arveson used the curvature invariant to prove the $\dim K =1$ case of Theorem \ref{thm:GRS} for the case where the submodule $L$ contained a polynomial \cite[Theorem E]{Arv00}.
+The above theorem shows that the curvature invariant contains non-trivial operator theoretic information.
+Arveson used the curvature invariant to prove the $\dim K =1$ case of Theorem \ref{thm:GRS} for the case where the submodule $L$ contains a polynomial \cite[Theorem E]{Arv00}.